 At Brierley Primary School pupils are expected to arrive by 8.45 am.

-All pupils arriving after close of registration at 9.00am should report to the School Reception where parents will need to provide an explanation as to why they are late.
+All pupils arriving after close of gates at 8.45am should report to the School Reception where parents will need to provide an explanation as to why they are late.

 Any pupils arriving after 9.30am will be recorded as an unauthorised absence and this may result in the issuing of a Penalty Notice.

 Authorised/Non Authorised Absence